top of page

 Unresolved trauma manifests through a spectrum of mental, spiritual, and physical symptoms, often intertwined, reflecting the profound impact trauma has on our entire being.
 Psychological distress is linked to our immune response, therefore, trauma that appears as a mental health issue can also directly impact our physical health.

 Just to note, trauma can show up in big ways and small ways, and impact each person differently depending on how they choose to view and integrate the trauma.
 With the rise of pop-culture psychology, you might see more and more people begin to point out trauma and identify certain behaviors and/or beliefs as being the result of trauma.
-Although we appreciate the rise in awareness and the desire of the general public to heal core wounds, it's important to be aware that not all of the information offered is true.

 For instance, we recently saw an Instagram post that an influencer created asserting that anyone who becomes angry at a spouse or their children and begins to compulsively clean or vacuum is enacting a trauma response.
 Although this could be a coping mechanism for strong emotions, anxiety, or an unconscious way to try and "clean" or "fix" the argument, to pathologize this behavior as strictly a trauma response is incorrect.